hjstephan86/order-system/README.md

 ## Prerequisites

-- JDK 17 or higher
+- JDK 17 or higher (test run succeeded with JDK 17 and JDK 21)
 - Maven 3.8+
 - PostgreSQL 14+
 - WildFly 27+ (or other Jakarta EE 10 compatible server)